Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Methodology

-This covers extracting and expanding information, retrieving related knowledge, and refining the EUOs' description and explanatory requirements.
-Firstly, $A_\text{M}$ extracts key content $I_{\text{ki}}$ (e.g., surname and date of birth in the naming task) from user input $x$, for use in retrieval and expansion.
-If insufficient, it can infer additional details (e.g., deducing the birth season based on the date of birth) to enrich $I_\text{ki}$.
-Next, we add a retrieval step (shown as in Algorithm~\ref{alg:retrieval}) into $A_\text{M}$ to mitigate the hallucination of LLMs in domain knowledge.
-User input $x$, with its multi-aspect content, also makes this retrieval process a multi-objective task.
-Specifically, MOM $A_\text{M}$ first uses information $I_\text{ki}$ to retrieve preliminary candidates $R'$.
-Then, based on $x$, it reconstructs a style-aligned query $q$ with the knowledge base (KB), to retrieve the top-$k$ candidates $\mathcal{R} = \{r_{1}, r_{2}, \ldots, r_{m}\}$ from $R'$, using an embedding-based retrieval strategy~\footnote{https://huggingface.co/lier007/xiaobu-embedding-v2}.
-Style rewriting for query $q$ can help to increase the efficiency of retrieval.
-To find the best knowledge $I_\text{rk}$, we make MOE $A_\text{E}$ participate in evaluation and rerank (see line 7 in Algorithm~\ref{alg:retrieval}).
-During evaluation, if none is satisfactory, MOE $A_\text{E}$ further revises the query $q$ but keeps its style.
-The revised query $q$ is fed back to MOM $A_\text{M}$, which discards previous results and performs a new retrieval from the remaining knowledge.
-This process iterates until the optimal $I_\text{rk}$ is found.
-To help MOG better understand EUOs and try to align with IIOs, MOM $A_\text{M}$ designs separately detailed descriptions $I_{\text{desc}}=\{c_{1},c_{2}, \ldots, c_{m}\}$ and explanatory requirements $I_{\text{reqs}}=\{q_{1},q_{2}, \ldots, q_{m}\}$.
-Descriptions $I_\text{desc}$ are more reliable information than EUOs' keywords $\mathcal{O}_{\text{exp}}$, and requirements $I_\text{reqs}$ help MOG $A_\text{G}$ generate more accurate, complete, and clear content.
-Notably, their incorporation can effectively enhance the efficiency of the hybrid multi-objective optimization process, thereby contributing to the generation of creative outputs with improved quality and interpretability.
-MOE $A_\text{E}$ is also involved in this process, ensuring the rationality of these contents by evaluation, feedback, and iteration.
+This stage performs task analysis and key information expansion to better understand user-specific requirements and enhance the model's ability to interpret implicit meaning, helping to produce higher-quality creative generation. \paragraph{Task Analysis} The process of task analysis (see 1.1 in Figure~\ref{fig_02}) includes identifying the task type (e.g., Chinese baby naming), getting EUOs, and estimating user preference scores for EUOs.
+Specifically, when EUOs are not provided by the user, MOM $A_\text{M}$ can automatically parse appropriate EUOs.
+However, when auto-parsing objectives, the model may parse similar ones (e.g., "Harmonious Pronunciation", "Easy to Pronounce and Remember", etc.).
+Therefore, we introduce MOE $A_\text{E}$ to help this decision-making process, ensuring the independence and appropriateness of each objective.
+We estimate user preference by $A_\text{M}(\text{EUOs}, U)$ and normalize it into a weight vector $W_{\text{exp}}$.
+This helps better meet different personalized requirements.
+Later, this weight $W_\text{exp}$ will work in the next stage. \paragraph{Information Expansion} The information expansion process (1.2 in Figure~\ref{fig_02}) covers extracting and expanding information, retrieving related knowledge, and refining the EUOs' description and explanatory requirements.
+Firstly, extracting key content $I_{\text{ki}} \gets A_\text{M}(U)$ (e.g., surname and date of birth in the naming task) prepares for retrieval.
+If $I_{\text{ki}}$ is insufficient, it can infer additional details (e.g., deducing the birth season based on the date of birth) to enrich it.
+To mitigate domain hallucination in LLMs, we introduce a retrieval step.
+The multi-aspect requirements in user input $U$ make the retrieval process inherently multi-objective.
+Specifically, MOM first uses the key information $I_\text{ki}$ to retrieve a set of preliminary candidates $R'$ from the knowledge base $D$.
+Then, it reconstructs a style-aligned query $q$ based on $U$ and retrieve the top-$k$ candidates $R = \{r_{1}, r_{2}, \ldots, r_{k}\}$ from $R'$, using an embedding-based retrieval strategy~\footnote{https://huggingface.co/lier007/xiaobu-embedding-v2}.
+Style-reshaped query can help to increase the efficiency of retrieval.
+To find the most relevant knowledge $I_\text{rk}$, MOE participates in evaluation and reranking.
+If no candidate is satisfactory, MOE revises the query $q$ while keeps its style.
+The revised query is fed back to MOM, which removes previously retrieved candidates $H$ from the knowledge base $D$ and performs a new retrieval over the remaining $D$.
+This iterates until the optimal $I_\text{rk}$ is found.
+To help MOG better understand and generate output align with EUOs and IROs, MOM $A_\text{M}$ constructs detailed descriptions $I_{\text{desc}}=\{c_{1},c_{2}, \ldots, c_{m}\}$ and explanatory requirements $I_{\text{reqs}}=\{q_{1},q_{2}, \ldots, q_{m}\}$.
+Descriptions of EUOs provide more detailed semantic information, and fine-grained requirements of IROs help MOG generate more accurate, complete, and clear content.
+MOE $A_\text{E}$ participates in this process by evaluating and refining these contents through feedback and iteration.
 These steps are as follows: